-As at 31 March 2015, the Group's maximum exposure to credit risk which will cause a financial loss to the Group due to failure to discharge an obligation by the counterparties and financial guarantee provided by the Group is arising from the carrying amount of the respective recognised financial assets as stated in the consolidated statement of financial position and the amount of contingent liabilities in relation to financial guarantee contracts issued by the Group as disclosed in note 37.
+As at 31 March 2016, the Group's maximum exposure to credit risk which will cause a financial loss to the Group due to failure to discharge an obligation by the counterparties and financial guarantee provided by the Group is arising from the carrying amount of the respective recognised financial assets as stated in the consolidated statement of financial position and the amount of contingent liabilities in relation to financial guarantee contracts issued by the Group as disclosed in note 38.

 The Group reviews the recoverable amount of each individual debt at the end of the reporting period to ensure that adequate impairment losses are made for irrecoverable amounts.
-With respect to financial guarantee provided to a bank to secure the banking facility granted to an associate by the Group, the directors consider the credit risk is limited because the associate has strong financial position.
-The management considers the credit risk exposure to financial guarantee provided to banks to secure the banking facilities granted to property purchasers is also limited because the facilities are secured by the properties and the market price of the properties is higher than the guaranteed amounts.
+With respect to financial guarantee provided to a bank to secure the banking facility granted to an associate by the Group, the directors consider the credit risk is limited because the associate has a strong financial position.
+The management considers the credit risk exposure to financial guarantee provided to banks to secure the banking facilities granted to property purchasers is also limited.
+Upon default in mortgage payments by property purchasers, the Group is responsible to repay the outstanding mortgage principals together with accrued interest and penalty owed by the defaulted property purchasers to the banks and the Group is entitled to retain the legal title and take over possession of the related properties.
+The directors consider that in case of default in payments, the net realisable value of the related properties can cover the repayment of the outstanding mortgage principals together with the accrued interest and penalty.
 In this regard, the directors of the Company consider that the Group's credit risk is significantly reduced.